Ashiwi Polychrome Water Jar

 Stewart Culin, the Brooklyn Museum's first ethnological curator, collected this eighteenth-century example of Zuni pottery in 1903.
 It was one the twelve pots originally deposited in the Zuni Siathosa shrine, but all were removed and the in the hands of various dealers or collectors when Culin visited the Southwest.
 It is painted in a style known as Ashiwi Polychrome.
 The diagonal sweeping of red and black feathers alternating with geometric designs is a forerunner of geometric designs that are used by Zuni potters today.

-- Culture: Pueblo, Zuni, Native American
+- Culture: She-we-na (Zuni Pueblo), Native American

 - Medium: Pottery, slip

 - Place Collected: Siatosha Shrine, Zuni, Towoyalnai Mountain, New Mexico, United States

 - Dimensions: 11 1/4 x 13 1/4 x 13 1/4 in.
 (28.6 x 33.7 x 33.7 cm) (show scale)